Piercing Rejection and Migration

 If your piercing is rejected, your body will move it towards the skin’s surface, healing the tissues behind it.
 Left untreated, it’ll push the piercing through your skin entirely, potentially creating an infection and leaving behind a scar.

 Migration is when your piercing moves within your body.
-While rejection results in migration, sometimes migration occurs for other reasons, too.
-You always want to note if your piercing changes location in your body, even subtly, as it can potentially lead to rejection or other problems.
+While rejection results in migration, sometimes migration occurs for other reasons too.
+You need to keep an eye on whether your piercing changes location in your body, even subtly, as it can potentially lead to rejection or other problems.

 What Causes Piercing Rejection?